$q$-Painlev\'e equations on cluster Poisson varieties via toric geometry: -Painlev e systems on cluster Poisson varieties q-Painlev e systems on cluster Poisson varieties

-For any facet $F$, we define an integer $l_F$ as the greatest degree of divisibility of $v-v'$ in $\bar{M}$, where $v$ and $v'$ are the endpoints of $F$.
-We also set $l_V = 0$ for each vertex $V$ of $P$.
-We say that a Fano polygon $P$ \emph{has no remainders} if $l_F$ is a multiple of $c_F$ for any facet $F$ of $P$.
+For each facet $f$, we define a positive integer $l_f$ as the greatest degree of divisibility of $v-v'$ in $\bar{N}$, where $v$ and $v'$ are the endpoints of $f$.
+We also set $l_v = 0$ for each vertex $v$ of $P$.
+We say that a Fano polygon $P$ \emph{has no remainders} if $l_f$ is a multiple of $c_f$ for any facet $f$ of $P$.